agholson/DisplayJsonItemsListiPhoneApp/README.md

 #  Displaying List of JSON Items with Sub-Lists
-This project demonstrates how to display a nested loop of items.
-In other words, a list of items, where each item has its own list of sub items.
+This project demonstrates how to display a nested loop of items for an iPhone app in SwiftUI.
+In other words it displays a list of items, where each item has its own list of sub items.

 It was created in response to the following CWC+ question: https://codecrew.codewithchris.com/t/display-json-in-hierarchical-list-swiftui/22378